YOUR COMPANY IS LOOKING FOR ALTERNATE FINANCING SOLUTIONS!

 THE RISE OF ALTERNATIVE FINANCING SOLUTIONS IN CANADA

-An article in America's leading business magazine caught our eye recently... it was saying business owners should be cheering for alternative lending sources because it was they took up the slack when the 2008 global meltdown happened.
-And that’s when of course business credit froze.
-And can we agree to not even talk about COVID 19 and the pandemic and economic issues around that!
+An article in America's leading business magazine caught our eye recently.
+It said business owners should cheer for alternative lending sources because they took up the slack during the 2008 global meltdown.

-No surprise that Canadian businesses found themselves in the same boat, being in many cases unable to finance inventory, grow sales, etc. Start-up financing sources are in many cases even more of a challenge for the entrepreneur.
+It's no surprise that Canadian businesses found themselves in the same boat, often unable to finance inventory, grow sales, etc. Start-up financing sources are usually even more of a challenge for the entrepreneur.

 SURVIVING THE CREDIT CRUNCH

-In between traditional and alternative lending, there are numerous courses of action your firm can take to help alleviate ' the crunch '.
-They might include alternate pricing strategies, favourably negotiated supplier terms, new owner equity, etc. Great strategies, but sometimes just not enough!
+Your firm can take numerous courses of action between traditional and alternative lending to help alleviate ' the crunch '.
+These might include alternate pricing strategies, favourably negotiated supplier terms, new owner equity, etc. Great strategy, but sometimes just not enough!

-While the majority of Canadian businesses think of ' the bank ' when it comes to pretty well any sort of financing the reality is that it's a brave new world out there.
-Things such as one on one lending relationships have a lot less emphasis these days, and many larger financial institutions are focusing on fees, not credit lines.
+While most Canadian businesses think of ' the bank ' when it comes to financing, the reality is that it's a brave new world out there.
+One-on-one lending relationships are much less important nowadays, and many larger financial institutions focus on fees, not credit lines.

-So what are some of those alternative sources of finance?
+So, what are some of those alternative funding options and sources of finance?
 They might include:

 A/R Financing